Back to California

 Annual Report on Elder Care Housing

-This law allows planning agencies to include information about approved units for elderly care facilities in their annual reports starting with the seventh revision, up to a limit of 15% of a jurisdiction's regional housing need allocation.
+This law allows planning agencies to include information about approved units for elderly care facilities in their annual reports starting from the seventh revision, up to a limit of 15% of a jurisdiction's regional housing need allocation.

 What This Bill Does